ck546/academic-sitefinal/content/authors/admin/_index.md

     - course: MA in Political Science
       institution: University of Toronto
       year: 2014
-    - course: BSSc with Honors (First Class)
+    - course: BSSc with Honours (First Class)
       institution: The Chinese University of Hong Kong
       year: 2013
 email: ""